Visa professional experience

 2.1 Foreign vocational training

 A visa with practical work experience can only be issued if the Federal Employment Agency approves it.
-Approval from the Federal Employment Agency requires that applicants have completed recognized foreign vocational training of at least two years or hold a recognized university degree.
+Approval by the Federal Employment Agency requires that applicants have completed recognized foreign vocational training of at least two years or hold a recognized university degree.
 Unlike with other skilled employment , however, the qualification does not require recognition in Germany, but rather recognition abroad.
 The Central Office for Foreign Education (ZAB) verifies recognition abroad (so-called "Digital Information on Professional Qualifications" ).

 2.2 Two years of professional experience